James Kemsley: Early TV and acting career

 Kemsley attended the Independent School of Dramatic Art, North Sydney (1968–71) as well as a National Institute of Dramatic Art Playwright Forum in 1973 and a RADA Professional Workshop in London in 1979.

 Kemsley's background was in acting and television.
-In the late 1960s and early 1970s, Kemsley was known to television audiences as "Skeeter the Paperboy", an on-screen cap-wearing persona (who once said his full name was Amos Skeeter - a play on "a mosquito") that he portrayed as a cast member of Super Flying Fun Show, and then as host of Skeeter's Cartoon Corner in Sydney and Melbourne, both on the Nine Network.
+In the late 1960s and early 1970s, Kemsley was known to television audiences as "Skeeter the Paperboy", an on-screen cap-wearing persona (who once said his full name was Amos Skeeter - a play on "a mosquito") that he portrayed as a cast member of Super Flying Fun Show, and then as host of Skeeter's Cartoon Corner in Sydney on the Nine Network.
+Another show, Skeeter's Music Hall, also ran on TCN-9 in 1972 immediately after Cartoon Corner.

-The daily afternoon program offered a mix of US-based cartoons (such as Wacky Races, Scooby-Doo and The Archies), with viewer competitions.
-One of his tag lines on the telephone with viewer contestants who were unsuccessful was "golly gosh".
-When Kemsley left in 1973, the role was temporarily filled by young actor Greg Bepper until Daryl Somers took over the time slot.
+Cartoon Corner offered a mix of US cartoons (such as Wacky Races, Scooby-Doo and The Archies), with viewer competitions.
+One of Skeeter's tag lines on the telephone with viewer contestants who were unsuccessful was "golly gosh".
+When Kemsley left in 1973 to travel to the UK, the host role was given to 16-year-old Greg Bepper. later of Class of '74.
+In March 1974 the slot was filled by The Channel Niners with Marty and Emu and the following year the Melbourne version of Cartoon Corner, hosted by Daryl Somers, was instituted in both Sydney and Melbourne.

 In 1973 Kemsley compered a variety program on the Nine Network titled Junior Cabaret.
 He also appeared in the ABC TV mini-series The Cousin From Fiji and Seven Little Australians.

 Kemsley studied acting at the Independent Theatre of Dramatic Art from 1969–1972 under Doris Fitton and attended the Playwright Forum at the National Institute of Dramatic Art (NIDA) in 1973 under the directorship of David Whittaker.
 He went on to write three children's plays: The Land Of Coloured Dreams, Once Upon A Time...
 And All That and The Magical Adventures of Puck.

 Kemsley left Channel Nine and then studied in England at the Royal Academy of Dramatic Arts (RADA) in 1979.